|

 people day-in, day-out, and just laugh (or cry) it off.

-Better to punch one person who has it coming
+to punch one person who has it coming

 now than to shoot 50 people who didn’t do anything later.

-(And seriously, just so
+seriously, just so

-we’re clear: No
+we’re clear:

 guns.
 Ever.
+Any

-Any asshole can pull a
+asshole can pull a

-trigger.
 If you

 want to improve both your situation

 and yourself, learn karate or some shit.
+I’m

-We’re not hippies who are against violence
+not some hippie who is against violence

-even when it’s necessary, but
+even when it’s necessary, but I am

-we are against bullshit, and
+against bullshit, and

 shooting